sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 - From outwards to inwards
 - The true self shines constant (Fire, light metaphors throughout) - luminosity of true consciousness
 - Dreaming = traveling, change to mode of awareness
-	- In the dream state, the self is a creator
+	- In the dream state, the self is a creator; dream state is handling the materials of the mind, inc. materials from previous lives
+		- *All experiences leave an impression* - this is why, in asceticism, it is crucial to pay attention to what your mind is drawn to and to cultivate good thoughts
+	- Self ≠ mind